AaronArmbruster/Mobile-robotik/README.md

 sudo make install
 ```

-**If you want to install the SKD on your machine instead of the Turtlebot, use the build script that matches your machine's architecture (e.g., `linux64`)!**
+**If you want to install the SDK on your machine instead of the Turtlebot, use the build script that matches your machine's architecture (e.g., `linux64`)!**

 ### OpenCR
 Install the [OpenCR](https://emanual.robotis.com/docs/en/parts/controller/opencr10/)'s firmware, which is required by this framework, using the [Arduino CLI](https://docs.arduino.cc/arduino-cli/).